 As of Feb.
 1, anyone vaping in Singapore is a criminal.
 The Southeast Asian country had already banned sales of e-cigarettes, but now it’s going after the buyers too.

 Use or possession of “emerging or imitation tobacco products” is subject to fines of up to 2,000 Singapore dollars (about $1,500 U.S.).
 Importers or sellers of vapes, shisha, or smokeless tobacco are subject to fines as high as 10,000 Singapore dollars, and six months in jail.
-Repeat offenders can receive double those penalties.
+Repeat offenders can receive double those penalties under the vape ban law.

 The new laws are the first phase of changes to the country’s Tobacco (Control of Advertisements and Sale) Act.
 The amendments were passed by the Singapore Parliament last year.